Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 Now Imogen is back at school, getting ready for her year 6 residential trip and drama performances.
 She’s not thinking about diabetes right now.
 She wants to be an actor or a writer.
 And that’s all that matters.

-Find out about how continuous glucose monitors, insulin pumps, smart pens and other tech can help you manage type 1.
+Find out about how continuous glucose monitors, insulin pumps, connected insulin pens and other tech can help you manage type 1.

 Learn about managing type 1 diabetes and working, driving, eating, drinking and exercise.